psychopy/workshops/source/translators/setUpVersionControl.rst

 - A way to go "back and forth in time" to avoid ``FinalVersion1.docx``, ``FinalVersion2.docx``, etc.

-  - For single documents, cloud-based platforms have a *Version History"
+  - For single documents, cloud-based platforms have a *Version History*

     - e.g., in a *Google Doc*: ``File > Version History``
   - For a larger project, with multiple files and folders, there are several tools, the most popular of which is currently *Git*